marks530/ms3_project/README.md

 **Servicereports/Home page**
 - As the main page the servicereports.html page shows all the service calls for all engineers in a card style layout from the Materialize components section.
 As a child template it inherits its structure from the base.html page.
-I decided to have the page open with all the contents of the database on display.
-The user can choose to collapse the display if desired.
+The page opens with all the contents of the database collasped.
+The user can choose to open the display if desired by clicking in the panel.
 The search panel sits at the top of the page below the navbar and the user can enter the search criteria which are "Customer Name" and "Machine Type".
 The resultant search will then display all the elements that match.